Censornet: Safeguarding the Most Vulnerable People – and Their Data

 Annoyingly, deepfakes are notoriously difficult to spot, which is what makes them so powerful.
 Despite this, China has taken a step in the right direction by announcing that deepfake content will not be tolerated – particularly that with malicious intent.

 The CAC expressed that 'deep forgery' may pose a political risk and negatively impact national security and social stability.
 The political risk became a reality across the Pacific when a deepfake video of Nancy Pelosi did the rounds.
-In doctored footage, the House Speaker appeared to be drunk while giving a speech at the Center for American Progress.
+In doctored footage, the House Speaker appeared to be while giving a speech at the Center for American Progress.
 The impact of such videos can be hugely damaging to a reputation, and the Nancy Pelosi incident won't be the last.

 Unfortunately, the crux of deepfakes' existence is that it's difficult to detect.
 In turn, abusers of the technology can doctor events to seem as though they actually happened.
 While we can't necessary spot them, it is worth taking a leaf out of China's book.
 Regional authorities should make the message clear that, like China, deep forgery is punishable.